victor-codes/portfolio/README.md

-# This is my personal portfolio, Built with :love:, using Plain HTML, CSS and Vanilla JavaScript.
+## This is my personal portfolio.
+Built with ♥️, using Plain HTML, CSS and Vanilla JavaScript.